FLSA Overtime Exemptions – The Salary Basis

 A Salary Is Subject to Very Limited Deductions

 An employer cannot make deductions from the pay of a salaried worker due to the quantity or quality of work.
-This is the tradeoff inherent in the FLSA’s overtime exemptions: an employee is not paid extra for hours worked over forty, but he is still paid the same if he works less than forty.
+This is the tradeoff inherent in the FLSA’s overtime exemptions: an employee is not paid extra for hours worked over forty, but he must be the same salary even if he works less than forty hours.
 Many employers do not understand this critical point, and try to punish salaried workers when they do not work at least forty hours in a week.
 This violates federal law.

 The law allows employers to deduct from a salaried employee’s pay only for absences that last at least one full day.
-In other words, there can be no deductions for half-day absences such as attending a doctor’s appointment or leaving work early.
+In other words, there can be no deductions for part-day or half-day absences such as attending a doctor’s appointment or leaving work early.
 An employer may also dock pay for violations of a “safety rule of major significance.”
 Any other deduction – such as deducting from a manager’s pay for missing a monthly sales goal – renders the employee non-exempt and overtime-eligible.
 (Of course, employers may make standard payroll deductions for taxes or insurance.)
-Deducting from the pay of salaried employees can lead to a significant award of backpay, penalties, and attorney’s fees.
+Deductions from the pay of salaried employees violate the salary basis test and can lead to a significant award of backpay, penalties, and attorney’s fees.

 The Salary Must Meet a Certain Threshold